SeaFocus - scuba diving reviews, images and information

 The world-famous Cod Hole dive site is at the top of this area, and you are almost guaranteed to see these enormous and curious animals.
 In the winter months (June and July) dwarf minke whales are frequent visitors to the Great Barrier Reef.
 You can snorkel with them and – if you are really lucky – they may visit during a dive.

-Great Barrier Reef scuba diving features
+Great Barrier Reef dive photo gallery Scuba diving features

 Marine Life